153957/experimentele-flats/README.md

 This site uses [Cactus](https://github.com/eudicots/Cactus/) to build.

-Cactus is a Python program, so Python 2.7 is required.
+Cactus is a Python program, so Python is required.
-Also pip is used to install cactus.
+Also pip is used to install Cactus.
-Other packages that are required by cactus are automatically installed.
+Other packages that are required by Cactus will be automatically installed.
 So open a Terminal and run:

     pip install cactus

-If all goes well cactus can now be used.
+If all goes well Cactus can now be used.

 To start a local webserver navigate to the repository in the Terminal and run: